rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 };
 ```

-❗ Each DOM object (block) with a pet description (slider, pagination or popup) will be generated from the object data.
+❗ Each DOM object (block) with a pet description (slider, pagination, or popup) will be generated from the object data.
 There can be fields in the object that you come up with and name by yourself.
 There is just an example above.

 **[Data of all 8 pets in `JSON` format!](https://github.com/rolling-scopes-school/js-fe-course-en/blob/main/tasks/shelter/pets.json)**